At Sojitz, we are focusing our efforts on maximizing the potential

 employees to adhere to a 40-minute time limit for meetings, to reach

 a conclusion and decide on the next course of action during that time.

 This rule, which is part of the Human Resources General Manager’s message,

 is posted in all the meeting rooms in the Tokyo head office and the

-Finally, we are striving to achieve paperless operations, and hope to reduce paper consumption by 50% by encouraging electronic submission of various internal documents, such as applications and reports, and by introduing tablet PCs and wireless displays for meetings.
+Finally, we are striving to achieve paperless operations.
+We hope to reduce paper consumption by 50% by encouraging electronic submission of various internal documents, such as applications and reports, and by introduing tablet PCs and wireless displays for meetings.